Lesbinary/mGB/README.md

  * 05/22/18
    * Renamed {address,value}Byte to note/velocity.
    * Implemented proper 3 voice polyphony as opposed to round-robin style.
+   * Reindented to get a more consistent codebase.
  * 06/26/15
    * Project has been moved to GitHub along with sourcecode.
  * 12/21/12 1.3.3